Skip to main content

 • Risk management and contingency planning

-Proposal Kit's templates can be instrumental in crafting a proposal for business model changes.
+Proposal Kit's templates can be instrumental in writing a proposal for business model changes.
 The Proposal Kit template library includes thousands of topics to outline everything you need to cover in your proposal.
 Some templates related to this situation are outlined below:

 Executive Summary